 Small Is Beautiful

 There’s a small percentage of the population who reach a point in life where they decide what they have is enough.
 This realisation can come early or late in life.
+That does not mean money is not important it just means there are other priorities.

 What is enough is different for different people.
 Many have responsibilities they need to fund while others are prepared to live simply IF they have sufficient to pursue their passion.